Take some time out for yourself

 As with many great ideas decided over a few wines with friends—or seemingly great at the time— a Waikato farmer Cindy Morris and former farm girl Anne-Marie Case-Miller agreed to push themselves to run, not one, but 12 half marathons in 12 months.

-Rural wellbeing programme Farmstrong is following Anne-Marie and Cindy’s 12 in 12 challenge, which started in Pukekohe on Sunday.
+Rural wellbeing programme Farmstrong is following Anne-Marie and Cindy’s 12 in 12 challenge, which started in Pukekohe in October last year.

-A recent survey by Farmstrong, with more than 800 respondents, identified three areas women feel were most likely to help increase their wellbeing.
+A recent survey of farming women on their wellbeing by Farmstrong, with more than 800 respondents, identified three areas women feel were most likely to help increase their wellbeing.
 This included: more time off the farm, getting more or better quality sleep and getting more exercise.

 You can follow Anne-Marie and Cindy on Farmstrong’s Facebook page and through regular blogs on the Farmstrong website as they progress over the year.
 If you’d like to join them on one of the runs, below is a list of races they’re currently entered in.

 January 20 – Skechers Half Marathon, Villa Maria Estate (wine!)

 February 23 – Ruapehu Express

 April – XTERRA Rotorua Festival